AI in Oncology Market Report Size Analysis:

 Hospitals dominated the AI in oncology market with the largest share of 49.3% during the forecast period due to the wide usage of AI-based imaging solutions, diagnostic tools, and treatment planning systems in hospitals.
 Hospitals act as the central access points for cancer diagnosis, treatment, and surgery, and are the single largest adopters of AI.

-On the other hand, the highest growth rate is projected in the surgical centers and medical institutes with the rising demand for AI-powered robotic surgery systems, AI-enhanced intraoperative imaging systems, and AI-based precision oncology platforms.
+The highest growth rate is projected in the surgical centers and medical institutes with the rising demand for AI-powered robotic surgery systems, AI-enhanced intraoperative imaging systems, and AI-based precision oncology platforms.
 In addition, their ability to adopt emerging technologies and involvement in clinical research facilitate the wider adoption of AI in these specialized settings.

 AI in Oncology Market Key Players: